svin24/svin24.github.io/content/blog/aerc-with-mbsync-postfix.md

-To this end, I have updated my personal aerc setup to take advantage of its [Maildir][1] support instead of having it use IMAP directly, then delegate IMAP to [isync][2], a fork of mbsync, and SMTP to a local postfix instance.
+To this end, I have updated my personal aerc setup to take advantage of its [Maildir][1] support instead of having it use IMAP directly, then delegate IMAP to [mbsync][2].
 This brings a much-needed level of robustness to the setup, as my Maildirs are available offline or on a flaky connection, and postfix will handle queueing and redelivery of outgoing emails in similar conditions.[^1] This allows me to read and reply to email entirely offline, and have things sync up automatically when a connection becomes available.

 [1]: https://en.wikipedia.org/wiki/Maildir
 [2]: https://isync.sourceforge.io